WebAssembly/design/AstSemantics.md

 will add support for wasm64 and thus
 [>4 GiB linear memory](FutureFeatures.md#linear-memory-bigger-than-4-gib).

+The byte offset immediate is the same type as the address operand.

 ### Alignment

-Each linear memory access operator also has an immediate positive integer power of 2 alignment attribute, which is the same type as the address' index.
+Each linear memory access operator also has an immediate positive integer power of 2 alignment attribute.
 An alignment value which is the same as the memory attribute size is considered to be a *natural* alignment.
 The alignment applies to the effective address and not merely the address operand, i.e. the immediate offset is taken into account when considering alignment.

 If the effective address of a memory access is a multiple of the alignment attribute value of the memory access, the memory access is considered *aligned*,